itthinx/affiliates-recaptcha/readme.txt

 When you use the `[affiliates_dashboard]` or `[affiliates_dashboard_registration]` or `[affiliates_registration]` shortcode, and this extension has been configured with the correct Site Key and Secret Key for the Google reCAPTCHA, the reCAPTCHA will be displayed and verified on the affiliate registration form.

-This integration works with reCAPTCHA v2, it does not work with reCAPTCHA v3.
+This integration works with reCAPTCHA v2.
+It does not support reCAPTCHA v3.

 = Requirements =
 [Affiliates](https://wordpress.org/plugins/affiliates/), [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) or [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/).